Sustainability at Schaeffler

 90 % of purchasing volume of production material from suppliers with sustainability self-assessments by 2022

-From 2040, we will be doing business climate-neutrally.
+The company will include the entire supply chain on this climate journey.
 To achieve this target, we will make our own production (Scope 1 and 2) climate-neutral from 2030.
 In addition, by as early as 2025, 75 percent of our production emissions will be reduced.
 We will reduce emissions resulting from intermediates and raw materials in the supply chain (Scope 3 upstream) by 25 percent by 2030.
 We aim to also achieve climate neutrality in this area by 2040.
 The base year for all our calculations is 2019.
 We aim to achieve our targets almost exclusively through tangible reduction measures.
 We will only resort to carbon offsets in the case of unavoidable emissions.

 For more information on our commitment to sustainability in relation to strategy and management, please see our full online sustainability report, which is also available as a PDF download.